christianityorigins/website/books/_posts/2024-11-14-universalism-and-white.md

 #### 9.2 Moses Seixas and the Washington Exchange (1790): Jewish Leaders Dictating the Terms of American Citizenship

-The Seixas-Washington exchange is one of the most famous documents in American Jewish history, but its significance for your thesis is usually missed.
+The Seixas-Washington exchange is one of the most famous documents in American Jewish history, but its significance is usually missed.

 Seixas was not just a synagogue warden.
 He was:
 - A successful merchant and banker